Calvin Hicks: Life

 Born in Boston, United States, Hicks wrote for the Boston Chronicle while still in high school.
 He graduated from Drake University.
-After writing for the Baltimore Afro-American newspaper, he moved to New York City where in 1960, he founded and chaired the On Guard Committee for Freedom, a Black nationalist literary organization in the Lower East Side.
+After writing for the Baltimore Afro-American newspaper, he moved to New York City where in 1960, he founded and chaired the On Guard Committee for Freedom, a Black nationalist literary organization on the Lower East Side.
 Its members included Nannie and Walter Bowe, Harold Cruse, Amiri Baraka, Tom Dent, Rosa Guy, Joe Johnson, Archie Shepp, and Sarah Wright, among others.
 The organization viewed the liberation of Africa as part of the struggle for Black liberation in the United States.
 On Guard went on to publish their own newspaper with Hicks as the editor.

 Hicks was executive director of the Monroe Defense Committee in support of Robert F. Williams, and was active in the Fair Play for Cuba Committee.

 He was one of the founders of Umbra Magazine, with poet and writer Tom Dent.
 Hicks was also a member of the Harlem Writers Guild, and active in the Black Arts Movement, where he is considered to have been one of the primary players.

 As a freelance writer, his articles appeared in Freedomways, New Challenge, New York Age.